Amazon RDS - Configuring a Connection to a SQL Server Instance –

 sys.master_files table and discover that all database files appear to be on the same volume (See Figure 26).
 Since what we have deployed is an RDS instance, this underlying infrastructure does not matter to us and we do not have access to it anyway.
 Conclusion

-, a complete IDE which offers such interesting features as advanced Devart’s dbForge Studio intellisense, T-SQL Formatting, Execution History, T-SQL Analysis and more.
+, a complete IDE which offers such interesting features as advanced SQL Studio intellisense, T-SQL Formatting, Execution History, T-SQL Analysis and more.
 We also viewed briefly the rdsadmin database from AWS and how datafiles are stored by default in Amazon RDS instances.